1990 Interstate 75 fog disaster: Background

-Accident and response
+Collision and response

-The accident began on December 11, 1990, around 9:10 a.m.
+The collisions began on December 11, 1990, around 9:10 a.m.
 Eastern Time when a tractor-semitrailer slowed in the southbound lanes of I-75 near the State Route 163 (SR 163) interchange (exit 36) in McMinn County less than 1 mi north of the Hiwassee River Bridges.
 This vehicle was quickly struck from behind by another tractor-trailer that had failed to slow.
 Both drivers were uninjured and quickly exited their vehicles.
 At around the same time a passenger car struck the second truck which was then struck by another semi-truck.
 This collision started a fire which killed the occupants of the car and quickly consumed three vehicles.
-The accident spread to the northbound lanes around this time when a passenger car slowed near the site of the accident in the southbound lanes and was subsequently struck by another car from behind.
+The collision spread to the northbound lanes around this time when a passenger car slowed near the site of the collision in the southbound lanes and was subsequently struck by another car from behind.
 These vehicles were then struck by a pickup truck, which started a chain reaction that quickly spread to other vehicles.
 Over the next several minutes, a series of chain-reaction crashes occurred which ultimately consumed 99 vehicles and resulted in 12 deaths and 42 injuries.
 Some of the crashes set off multiple explosions and fires.
 The crash site extended 1/2 mi north and south of where the crash began.
 Of the 99 vehicles involved in the crash, 72 had been traveling in the southbound lanes, and 27 in the northbound lanes.

-Many of the vehicles involved in the accident were damaged or burned beyond recognition, while others received only minor damage.
+Many of the vehicles involved in the collision were damaged or burned beyond recognition, while others received only minor damage.
 Some of the injured received severe burns, and some of the victims' bodies were burned beyond recognition.
 Most survivors and first responders reported having breathing problems due to smoke inhalation.
 Some of the fires ignited by the crashes burned hot enough to damage the asphalt.

-The first 9-1-1 call was received by the Bradley County Sheriff's Office dispatcher at 9:14 a.m., and the first law enforcement officer arrived on the scene three minutes later as the accident was still occurring.
+The first 9-1-1 call was received by the Bradley County Sheriff's Office dispatcher at 9:14 a.m., and the first law enforcement officer arrived on the scene three minutes later as the collisions were still occurring.
 He immediately radioed for back up and emergency medical services.
 He also sent out a plea for the Interstate to be closed.
 Within minutes, additional law enforcement and EMS personnel from multiple agencies arrived on the scene.
 More than 200 rescue personnel, some from as far away as Chattanooga and Knoxville, eventually arrived on the scene.
 Injured victims from the crash were taken to hospitals in nearby Cleveland and Athens, as well as in Chattanooga and Knoxville.
 A team of investigators from the NTSB later arrived to investigate the cause of the disaster.